-Area of new woodland

-2000 hectares of woodland expansion by 2023

-Area and condition of restored peatland

-2000 hectares of restored peatland by 2023

-Percentage of designated sites in favourable condition

-Increase from 2017 baseline of 76% of designated site features to 80% by 2023

-Percentage of water bodies achieving at least good ecological condition
+Indicator of Success Target A. Area of new woodland 2000 hectares of woodland expansion by 2023 B. Area and condition of restored peatland 2000 hectares of restored peatland by 2023 C. Percentage of designated sites in favourable condition Increase from 2017 baseline of 76% of designated site features to 80% by 2023 D. Percentage of water bodies achieving at least good ecological condition.
 Increase from 2016 baseline of 44% to 59% by 2023

-Conservation & Land Management: Indicators of success

-NATIONAL PARK PARTNERSHIP PLAN | 2018 - 2023
+Visitor Experience

+Our Vision
-An internationally renowned landscape where there is a high quality, authentic experience for people from all backgrounds.

-There are many opportunities to enjoy recreation activities and appreciate the area's outstanding natural and cultural heritage.
+There is a high quality, authentic experience for people from all backgrounds.
+There are many opportunities to enjoy recreation activities and appreciate the area's outstanding natural and cultural heritage within an internationally-renowned landscape.